Towards Backdoor Attacks and Defense in Robust Machine Learning Models: Detailed Methodology

-\textbf{Step 1 - Image Translation:} To effectively analyse a model for backdoors, a vector of translated images $X'_{y^{(i)}}$ where $y^{(i)}$ $\in$ $Y$ needs to be built.
+\textbf{Step 1 - Image to Image Translation:} To effectively analyse a model for backdoors, a vector of translated images $X'_{y^{(i)}}$ where $y^{(i)}$ $\in$ $Y$ needs to be built.
 In robust classifiers, image translation leads to perceptually aligned images~\cite{robust-image-synthesis}.
 This image translation is done for all $y^{(i)}$ $\in$ $Y$.
-The following function is minimised (and the probability of the target class $y^{(i)}$ is maximised):
+The following function is minimised \revise{using stochastic gradient descent} (and the probability of the target class $y^{(i)}$ is maximised):

-\AG samples a seed from the training data $\mathbb{D}$ and minimises the loss $\mathcal{L}$ of the particular label $y^{(i)}$ to generate the translated images (see \Cref{fig:method-block-diagram} Step 1).
-This is done across 500 random seed images to obtain $X'_{y^{(i)}}$.
+\AG samples a seed from the training data $\mathbb{D}$ and minimises the loss $\mathcal{L}$ of the particular label $y^{(i)}$ to generate the translated images ({\em see \Cref{fig:method-block-diagram}} Step 1).
+This is done across 500 random seed images to obtain $X'_{y^{(i)}}$. \revise{It is important to note that there is no constraint on the labels of the seed images.}

 \textbf{Step 2 - Feature Representations:} Since \AG relies on the feature representations of the images, the algorithm now extracts them using $X_{y^{(i)}}$ and $X'_{y^{(i)}}$ for $y^{(i)}$ $\in$ $Y$.
 We define $\mathcal{R}$ as a function that maps an input $x$ to a vector $\mathcal{R}(x, f)$ in the representation (penultimate layer) for a robust model $f$.